 • You want to clean up the OS after a jailbreak.

-2.3 How to Enter/Exit iPhone Recovery Mode
+2.3 How to Enter/Exit iPhone Recovery Mode (Video Tutorial Included)

-Enter iPhone Recovery Mode
+Manually Enter Recovery Mode

 You can also follow the steps below to enter the Recovery Mode on your iPhone device:

-Step 1: Connect your iPhone to a computer that has the iTunes application and launch the app.
+• Step 1: Connect your iPhone to a computer that has the iTunes application and launch the app.

-Step 2: Firmly press without releasing the Home button as well as the Lock button on the side or top of the device.
+• Step 2: Firmly press without releasing the Home button as well as the Lock button on the side or top of the device.

-Step 3: Keep the buttons pressed even after the screen displays the Apple logo and only release them when the Recovery Mode is displayed.
+• Step 3: Keep the buttons pressed even after the screen displays the Apple logo and only release them when the Recovery Mode is displayed.

-Step 1: Connect your device to a computer and launch the iTunes app on the computer.
+• Step 1: Connect your device to a computer and launch the iTunes app on the computer.

-Step 2: Simultaneously press the Volume Down and Side buttons without releasing.
+• Step 2: Simultaneously press the Volume Down and Side buttons without releasing.

-Step 3: Press the buttons after the Apple logo is displayed and release after displaying Recovery Mode on the screen.
+• Step 3: Press the buttons after the Apple logo is displayed and release after displaying Recovery Mode on the screen.

-Step 1: Launch iTunes on your computer after connecting the phone.
+• Step 1: Launch iTunes on your computer after connecting the phone.

-Step 2: Press and release the button for Volume Up.
+• Step 2: Press and release the button for Volume Up.

-Step 3: Repeat the pressing the Volume Down button.
+• Step 3: Repeat the pressing the Volume Down button.

-Step 4: Press without releasing the Side button even after the iPhone displays the Apple logo.
+• Step 4: Press without releasing the Side button even after the iPhone displays the Apple logo.

-Step 5: Release the Side button when the screen display says Recovery Mode.
+• Step 5: Release the Side button when the screen display says Recovery Mode.

 Note: If you think this process is a little bit complicated, you can use Joyoshare UltFix to enter Recovery Mode in one click for free.
 All you need to do is to connect your phone to the computer and then launch the Joyoshare UltFix app.

-Get out of iPhone Recovery Mode
+Exit iPhone Recovery Mode

+Once the iPhone has successfully been restored, your phone will automatically exit Recovery Mode when it restarts.
 Recovery Mode can also be exited without restoring (if your device has previously performed normally.
 If not, you should still use Recovery Mode).
 Here's how:

 Part 3.
 The Difference Between DFU and Recovery Mode